bootstrap-vue/bootstrap-vue/src/icons/README.md

 installed by default (except in the [browser build](/docs#build-variants)).

 <p class="alert alert-info">
-  **Note:** Botstrap Icon SVGs are currently in the alpha release stage, and are subject to change.
+  <strong>Note:</strong> Bootstrap Icon SVGs are currently in the alpha release stage, and may be
+  subject to change.
 </p>

 ## Icons